Mar 21, 2024

 AI’s impact on “the great skills shift” is a combination of eliminating and boosting work: “prepare for a Generative AI future—readying their workforce for automation, strategizing for augmentation, appreciating human-centric skills, and even pioneering new roles.”

-In an MIT study examining ChatGPT’s effect on productivity, workers recognized not only the ability to save time but also to improve quality of their output.
-Productivity improved by 37% and helped lower-skilled workers to increase the quality of their work.
+An MIT study found that ChatGPT helped workers save time and improve the quality of their output.
+Productivity improved by 37%, while lower-skilled workers also saw meaningful improvements in the quality of their work.

-Demand for workers to support the increasing infrastructure and IT needs to support technologies like 5G and smart cities is projected to grow rapidly, and talent will need to adapt and grow to keep up.
+Investments in 5G, smart cities, and digital infrastructure continue to accelerate.
+Demand for skilled professionals is growing alongside them.
 In fact, the IT staffing market is expected to reach $583.11 billion by 2028 globally.
-The demand for electricity is expected to grow 30% by 2030, and investment in smart grid devices or systems is expected to reach $6.4 million this year.
+The electricity demand is expected to grow 30% by 2030, and investment in smart grid devices or systems is expected to reach $6.4 million.

 Connect with HNM Systems for Your Staffing and Project Consultation Needs

-HNM’s unique approach and extensive network of highly skilled talent allow us to deliver top talent for your needs quickly and effectively.
+HNM’s unique approach and talent network help us deliver qualified professionals quickly and effectively.
 Our customized model can help you staff your high-volume network & utility construction, wireless and wireline, and IT projects.